 If you commit a minor crime, the police can issue you with a caution.
 These can be issued to anyone from the age of 10 years old.
-Once a police caution has been issued, your records are held by the Disclosure and Barring Service (DBS) for 6 years (this is reduced to 2 years if you were 18 during the time of the caution was issued).
-Although a caution is not the same as a criminal conviction, it can still have implications to your life.
+Once a police caution has been issued, your records are held by the Disclosure and Barring Service (DBS) for six years (this is reduced to six years if you were 18 during the time of the caution was issued).
+Although a caution is not the same as a criminal conviction, it can still have serious implications to your life.

 Implications of Employment & Travelling Abroad with a Police Caution

 If you have received a police caution, youth warning or reprimand, you may have agreed to this without having fully appreciated the ramifications it would have for you in later life.
-Having a caution on your record may negatively impact on your advancement of your chosen career, particularly if you intend to work with children or vulnerable adults, or if you wish to enter into a regulated profession.
+Having a caution on your record may negatively impact you on the advancement of your chosen career, particularly if you intend to work with children or vulnerable adults, or if you wish to enter into a regulated profession.
 A caution on your record may even impact on your travel plans.
 At the time you accepted the caution, you may have been misled by the Police about the implications of it.